brian-provenzano/glusterfs-poc/README.md

 NOTE:  You may wish to run this before the "node destruction/resilency" test above so that all nodes are available.

 I have provided a script in the `playbooks` directory to handle this since we need to ensure $PRIVATEIPS is set due to dyn inv usage.
-The argument 'your-private-key' is your AWS keyfile for ansible to use.
+The one argument for the script is the AWS keyfile for ansible to use.

 Example: